 The Nuclear Decommissioning Authority (NDA) is the government-funded body responsible for managing the decommissioning and clean-up of the UK civil nuclear sites.
 It is also responsible for implementing government policy on the long-term management of nuclear waste.

-NDA manages 17 sites across the UK.
-Sellafield Ltd is the largest and most complex element of the NDA’s mission, while Magnox Ltd manages the remediation of 10 former reactor sites and 2 former research sites.
-Within NDA Group, Nuclear Waste Services (NWS), is charged with finding a site for a Geological Disposal Facility (GDF), and managing the Low-Level Waste (LLW) repository.
-Prior to 2022, these programmes were managed by Radioactive Waste Management Ltd and LLWR Ltd respectively, however they have now been amalgamated into the new single waste division and are wholly owned subsidiaries of NDA.
+NDA is responsible for 17 sites across the UK with these being managed by three subsiduaries.
+Sellafield Ltd is the largest and most complex element of the NDA’s mission, while Nuclear Restoration Services (NRS) manages the remediation of 10 former Magnox reactors sites, Dounreay and 2 former research sites.
+Nuclear Waste Services (NWS), is charged with finding a site for a Geological Disposal Facility (GDF), and managing the Low-Level Waste Repository (LLWR).

-Nuleaf engages with NDA to represent the local authority perspective on a number of issues including:
+Nuleaf engages with NDA Group to represent the local authority perspective on a number of issues including:

-Nuleaf sits on a range of NDA fora including the Site Decommissioning and Remediation, Integrated Waste Management and Critical Enablers Theme Overview Groups and the Net Zero Carbon Group.
-We are a member of the advisory group for the development of NDA Strategy, and also engage directly with Magnox, RWM and LLWR.
+Nuleaf sits on a range of NDA fora including the Site Decommissioning and Remediation (SDR), Integrated Waste Management (IWM) and Critical Enablers (CE) Theme Overview Groups (TOGs).
+We are a member of the advisory group for the development of NDA Strategy, and also engage directly with NRS and NWS.
 Our Radioactive Waste Planning Group provides a forum for land use and waste planners to engage on plans for NDA sites.

 Nuclear decommissioning